ndb796/Pytorch-Adversarial-Training-CIFAR/README.md

-## Pytorch Adversarial Training Implementations
+## Pytorch Adversarial Training on CIFAR-10

 * This repository provides simple PyTorch implementations for adversarial training methods on CIFAR-10.
 * This repository shows fine reproduced accuracies which are similar to the accuracies in the original papers.